-Staff who work on the university's main telephone lines answer the telephone with a bilingual greeting and instructions for staff on the Main Switchboards and Information Services helpline were drawn up and distributed.
+Staff who work on the University's main telephone lines answer the telephone with a bilingual greeting and instructions for staff on the Main Switchboards and Information Services helpline were drawn up and distributed.
 A general guide on how to deal with calls made in Welsh is available on our website.

-As part of the presentations rolled out across the university, staff were taught how to answer the phone bilingually and how to deal with Welsh telephone enquiries.
+Staff were provided with training on how to answer the phone bilingually and how to deal with Welsh telephone enquiries.